HitoriSensei/png-to-jpg-to-svg/README.md

 # png-to-jpg-to-svg
+Allows to get goodies from both JPG (compression algorithm) and PNG (alpha channel support).

 Converts a PNG file to a set of JPG+SVG files making a some kind of "JPG with alpha channel" image using SVG filters.

 Allows up to ~85% size decrease of complicated images compared to a PNG file.